 Materials Science focuses on advancing fundamental understanding of materials, materials discovery, design, synthesis, characterization, properties, and materials-related phenomena.
 This research advances the understanding of the electronic, atomic, and molecular structures, mechanisms, and processes that govern nanoscale to macroscale morphology and properties; manipulation and control of these properties; discovery of emerging phenomena of matter and materials; and creation of novel design, synthesis, and processing strategies that lead to new materials with unique characteristics.

 Discovery Research PreK-12 (DRP) seeks to significantly enhance learning and teaching by preK-12 students and teachers, through the research and development of education innovations and approaches.
 DRP research builds on fundamental research in education and prior research and development efforts that provide theoretical and empirical justification.
 DRP research results in research-informed and field-tested outcomes and products that inform teaching and learning.

 Smart and Connected Health (SCH) research works with communities and residents to identify and define challenges they are facing, enabling those challenges to motivate use-inspired research questions.
-SCC includes integrative research that addresses fundamental technological and social science dimensions of smart and connected communities and pilots solutions together with communities.
+As new technologies are being developed and deployed in the healthcare industry, understanding how they can help address, or may exacerbate, health disparities is critical.

 Archive - Panel Dates from AY 2018-19

 Listed below are the nine multidisciplinary research panels that were held during the 2018-2019 academic year.
 We thank everyone who attended one or more of the panels!